Cabela’s premium waist-high waders

 Cabela’s Sizing chart

 Listing materials jargon isn’t all that helpful to me for something like these Cabela’s premium waist-high waders, but reading customer reviews is how I decide on virtually all of my purchases.
-If you aren’t looking to spend $400 on a pair of ‘premium’ chest waders, these Cabela’s Waist-High Waders are a great alternative with 4.6/5 star reviews on the Cabelas website.
+If you aren’t looking to spend $500 on a pair of ‘premium’ chest waders, these Cabela’s Waist-High Waders are a great alternative with 4.6/5 star reviews on the Cabelas website (as of date of writing).
 As I was deciding on the right selection for me, these waders work for over 50% of my use cases.
 Waist-High waders are ideal for the area of the country that I primarily fish.